design-tokens/community-group/technical-reports/format/groups.md

 ### Description

-Groups MAY include an optional `description` property.
+Groups MAY include an optional `$description` property, whose value MUST be a plain JSON string.
+Its purpose is to describe the group itself.

 For example: